 Everyone must have heard the famous Bengali proverb “Baaro maashe taro parbon”, “বারো মাসে তেরো পার্বণ”, which means thirteen festivals in twelve months.
-It holds very true in Bharat (India), as every month there is one or more festivals being celebrated in one or other parts of India.
+It holds very true in Bharat (India), as every month there is one or more festivals being celebrated in one or other part of India.

 Hindus and celebrations are inseparable and the biggest revelries come around September -October months of the year which starts from Navaratri and ends with Bhaiya Dooj.